federated-directory/help2/administrator/oidc.md

 | Nonce         | Expected back in the response.                                                                                                                                                   |
 | Login_hint    | Optionally included in the request and can used by your IDP to simplify the authentication flow.
 Only when we already received a userName through another authentication method. |

 Your IDP must ensure a user is both authenticated and authorized before sending an authorization code.
-If a user isn't authorized, assertions should not be sent.
-We recommend your IDP redirect a user to an HTTP 403 page or something similar.

 ---